-What causes belly fat after hysterectomy?
+Causes of belly fat after hysterectomy

 Key takeaways:

+Doctors perform hysterectomies for different reasons.
+Depending on the type of hysterectomy performed and its purpose, it can affect weight and cause fat accumulation.
 A study showed that people who had hysterectomies weighed more after the procedure and were at a high risk of gaining weight in the first year after the surgery.

-Damage to abdominal muscles and ligaments
+1. Damage to abdominal muscles and ligaments

-These structures also help stabilize the core (midsection) and maintain internal abdominal pressure, but when they are severed during a hysterectomy, it can cause them to lose their function or get weakened.
-This can lead to a protruding belly or a shortened, thick midsection.
-In some people, this causes what looks like rolls of fat in that area and a flabby belly.
+These structures also help stabilize the core (midsection) and maintain internal abdominal pressure, but when they are severed during a hysterectomy, they can lose their function or become weakened.
+This can lead to a shortened, thick midsection or a protruding belly after a hysterectomy.

-Internal swelling
+2. Internal swelling

-Hormonal changes
+3. Hormonal changes

 Changes in reproductive hormones like estrogen is one of the primary causes of belly fat after a hysterectomy.
 If your ovaries were taken out during a hysterectomy, your hormone production would change, and you would experience menopause symptoms.
 This is also called "surgical menopause" because the ovaries that secrete estrogen hormones have been removed.
-The absence or reduced estrogen production is similar to what happens during menopause, when the body secretes only a little amount of estrogen.

 What is a hysterectomy?